 If the driving field detuning $\Delta=\omega_d-\omega_q$ is small compared to $\omega_d$ and $\omega_q$, we may work in the frame rotating with the drive, described by the unitary transformation $\hat{U}=e^{i\omega_d t \hat{\sigma}_z/2}$, and use the rotating-wave approximation to disregard the doubly rotating terms.
 This leads to $\hat{\tilde{H}}_\mathrm{dress} = \hat U \hat H_\mathrm{dress} \hat U^\dagger+i\partial_t \hat U \hat U^\dagger$ with

 where the first two terms in the Hamiltonian describe the dressed qubit.
-For a drive in resonance with the bare qubit $\Delta=0$, and within the rotating wave approximation (note that this is distinct from the the rotating wave approximation mentioned for the qubit-harmonic oscillator coupling), Eq.~\eqref{eq:dressed Hamiltonian} becomes the well-known Jaynes–Cummings Hamiltonian, see Appendix~\ref{sec:spring effect}.
-The eigenstates of $\hat{\sigma}_x$ describe the logical states $\{|0\rangle,|1\rangle\}$ of the qubit.
+For a drive in resonance with the bare qubit $\Delta=0$, and within the rotating wave approximation (note that this is distinct from the rotating wave approximation mentioned for the qubit-harmonic oscillator coupling), Eq.~\eqref{eq:dressed Hamiltonian} becomes the well-known Jaynes–Cummings Hamiltonian, see Appendix~\ref{sec:spring effect}.
+In this work, the logical states of the dressed qubit $\{|0\rangle,|1\rangle\}$ are given by the eigenstates of the driven Hamiltonian in the rotating frame (eigenstates of $\hat{\sigma}_x$), as defined in Table~\ref{table_basis}.
 The qubit can be selectively coupled to the harmonic oscillator by changing the driving amplitude $\Omega_R(t)$.
 In Sec.~\ref{sec:fidelity}, we study how the qubit coupling speed affects the fidelity of a harmonic oscillator-mediated gate.